jingxiangmo/website/src/content/posts/interests.md

 Endurance sports help me think and figure out who I am.
 Extreme sports help me overcome fears.
 I’ve run a full marathon and multiple half marathons, skydiving from 13,000ft, skied through forests, rock bouldered on walls, and dived in oceans.

 ## Community Building
-> "If You want to Walk Fast, Walk alone.
-But if you want to Walk far, walk together"
-> -- Ratan Tata
+    "If You want to Walk Fast, Walk alone.
+But if you want to Walk far, walk together" -- Ratan Tata

-I've been building various communities for meeting people interested in software, robotics, chess, traveling, and etc. The few major communities I created have a combined 1200+ people.
+I've been building various online and in-person communities for meeting people interested in software, robotics, chess, traveling, and etc. The few major communities I created have a combined 1200+ people.

 ## Electronics
 ![](https://cln.sh/QJhVYqbr/download)

 I started building with Legos when I was 5 and quickly moved to electronics when I was around 7 years old to build racing cars, drones, Arduino circuits, magnetic doors, bascule bridges, and other fun electronics projects.
 But by the time I was 11, I got crushed by the Chinese education system and my parents took away all my “toys” so I could “learn more math” (i.e., grinding through basic multiplications all day).
 Since last year, I’ve been getting into electronics again!
-I’m currently working on an FPV racing car from scratch learning electrical engineering for fun.
+I’m currently working on an FPV racing car from scratch, learning electrical engineering for fun.
 I’m also interested in building an FPV drone for competitions.

 ## Backpacking